A major part of being a successful investor is having the right asset allocation model for your risk tolerance and investing for the long term.

 Using Robo-Advisors For The Right Asset Allocation Model

 These investment firms will walk you through the process and help you to pick the right investment mix based on many factors.

 There are many robo-advisors out there and choosing one can be overwhelming.
-My favorite is Betterment.

 They are one of the originals and have some of the best features for the lowest cost.

-Click here to get started with Betterment.
+Click the link below to get started with Betterment.

 By ignoring your investment mix, you are going to react emotionally and make rash decisions.

-So take the time to pick an asset allocation that makes sense for you and watch your investments grow.
+So take the time to understand your investment objectives and pick your own asset allocation that makes sense for you and watch your investments grow.